kubewarden/kubewarden.io/content/blog/2022/06/v1-release.md

 >
 > ~~In the meantime, regular key based signatures can be used.~~
 >
 > **Update:** This issue is fixed in the Kubewarden 1.0.1 release.
-Intermediate
+An intermediate
 > certificate CA was added in Fulcio, and we were verifying using the root
 > CAs.
-This intermediate certificate was added to our verification chain to fix
+This intermediate certificate is now added to our verification chain to fix
 > this issue.
 >